BUHAVE > Career Guide > How To Become A Phlebotomist

 Duties of A Phlebotomist?

-A phlebotomist is a clinical specialist who can draw patients’ blood for transfusion as a model for performing diagnostic tests and for assisting in diagnosing disease.
-The phlebotomist performs various obligations.
+A phlebotomist is a clinical specialist who collects blood samples for diagnostic testing and transfusion preparation, as well as supporting diagnostic processes.
+The phlebotomist performs a range of duties.
 Phlebotomist duties:

 Steps To Become A Phlebotomist